lauranino-tech/CMSC320_SemesterProject/README.md

 **Task:** Complete the visualization section of the final tutorial.
 This must explain the results made in the previous section [Task 3.4](#task-34---primary-analysis-section).

 **Result:** Created scatterplots to visualize the accuracy of our Random Forest Regressor and Linear Regressor.
-Also created a boxplot to visualize the importance of different features in the Random Forest Regressor.
+Also created a barplot to visualize the importance of different features in the Random Forest Regressor.

 **Files:**